 - Retired: 2012

 Known as the “Great White Shark,” Greg Norman has won more than 90 tournaments around the world, including two Open Championships.
 He’s also a successful entrepreneur with businesses that include a golf course design company, an international real estate collection, award-winning wine, a line of golf-inspired apparel and an investment division.
+He is the CEO of LIV Golf Investments, formed in 2021 to boost pro golf in Asia and other regions with high-value tournaments to rival the PGA Tour.

 Vinnie Johnson: $400 Million